 Theatre – The Theatre Royal in Bath is a beautiful example of historical Georgian theatre architecture which offers a year-round programme of top-quality drama, including many West End productions, opera, comedy, dance and frequent Sunday concerts.

 Fitness & Sport – for those who want to keep fit or fancy a bit of fun, Bath’s newly renovated leisure centre has quality fitness facilities and leisure activities to help our students keep healthy and active.
-The centre has recently undergone a major £1m refurbishment of the Gym in Bath which now holds a 120-station Gym, 25m six lane Swimming Pool, fun Leisure Pool with flumes and slides, a highly successful Better Swim School, take part in lots of team sports in 4 court sports hall and an extensive Fitness Class programme with classes like Zumba, Pilates and Circuits.
+The centre has recently undergone a major £1m refurbishment which now holds a 120-station Gym, 25m six lane Swimming Pool, fun Leisure Pool with flumes and slides.
+You can take part in many team sports in 4 court sports hall and an extensive Fitness Class programme with classes like Zumba, Pilates and Circuits.
 (Students receive a special discount).

 Museums – There are many fascinating museums to visit in Bath: